bobpskier/aws-qnabot-chatgpt-plugin/README.md

 * An easy-to-use CloudFormation template ready for to use for deployment
 * An alternate terraform mechanism to install AWS resources
-* Creates AWS resources provisioned include a lambda function, a lambda layer, a dynamodb table, and an IAM role/policy
+* Creates AWS resources provisioned including two lambda functions, a lambda layer, a dynamodb table, and two IAM role/policy one for each function
 * A sample qna json file with default questions that can be imported into QnABot designer

 ## Installation